What Details You Must Put into Your Office Relocation Checklist

 Checklist 2: What to Do 3 Months Before Relocation

-- Sign and confirm the new tenancy agreement
+- Sign and confirm the new rental agreement

 - Develop a timeline and action plan for major tasks and requirements.